foygl/spring-async-problem/README.md

 # Proof of concept for problem with Spring @Async blocking

-There is an issue introduced in Spring 4.2.6.RELEASE (used by Spring boot 1.3.4.RELEASE) which means that it is possible for `@Async` annotated method calls to become blocked.
+There is an issue introduced in Spring 4.2.6.RELEASE (used by Spring Boot 1.3.4.RELEASE) which means that it is possible for `@Async` annotated method calls to become blocked.
 This happens when you have nested `@Async` annotated calls which use the default task executor, and you have a task executor defined in your application context (but not explicitly used).

 ## Running proof of concept